maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ## [Not Boring Movies](https://zhuanlan.zhihu.com/p/259714269)

-Please write a SQL query to output movies with an odd numbered ID and a description that is not 'boring'.
+Please write a SQL query to output movies with an odd numbered `id` and a description that is not `boring`.

 Order the result by rating.
 ```
 +---------+-----------+--------------+-----------+
 |   id    | movie     |  description |  rating   |